ibm-cloud-docs/vmwaresolutions/services/managing-entrust-kc.md

 # Managing Entrust KeyControl
 {: #managing-entrust-kc}

-New installations of Entrust KeyControl™ are no longer supported for new or existing deployments of vCenter Server instances.
+New installations of Entrust KeyControl™ (formerly known as HyTrust KeyControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
 You can still use or delete existing Entrust KeyControl installations on your existing instances.
 {: deprecated}

-To manage the Entrust KeyControl™ service, access the Entrust KeyControl web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust KeyControl console from the vSphere® Web Client.
+To manage Entrust KeyControl, access the Entrust KeyControl web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust KeyControl console from the vSphere® Web Client.

 ## Accessing the Entrust KeyControl web GUI from the VMware Solutions console
 {: #managing-entrust-kc-accessing-webgui}

-To log in to the web GUI of the primary or secondary Entrust KeyControl appliance, use the WebGUI credentials that are found on the Entrust KeyControl service details page.
+To log in to the WebGUI of the primary or secondary Entrust KeyControl appliance, use the WebGUI credentials that are found on the Entrust KeyControl service details page.

 ## Accessing the Entrust KeyControl console from the vSphere Web Client
 {: #managing-entrust-kc-accessing-console}